 An Electronic Travel Authority allows applicants living outside Australia to visit the country for tourism or business.
 Travellers on an ETA visa are permitted to stay in Australia for a maximum of three months.
 The following conditions apply:

-- Applicants must apply online through the Australian government’s website.
+- Applicants must apply for the ETA online through the Australian government’s website.

 - ETA visas cost $20.
 Applicants must pay by credit card.